Adobe InDesign 2024 Troubleshooting How-to Guide

 Reset InDesign preferences more deeply (3)

-UI problems are often cache related, so you might try deleting the Caches before Preferences so you don’t lose your customized settings.
+UI (user interface) problems where a panel either doesn't open or opens up empty are often cache related, so you might try deleting the Caches before Preferences so you don’t lose your customized settings.
 Close all Adobe applications and try renaming the folders from the following locations:

 Rename Adobe InDesign and com.adobe.InDesign to Adobe InDesign.old and com.adobe.InDesign.old and